Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

 - Embiid's 76ers average 99.8 possessions per game, which ranks 26th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

-- The Celtics concede 111.4 points per game, fourth-ranked in the NBA.
+- On defense, the Celtics have allowed 111.4 points per game, which is fourth-best in the league.

-- The Celtics are the 18th-ranked team in the NBA, allowing 44 rebounds per game.
+- The Celtics are the 18th-ranked squad in the league, allowing 44.0 rebounds per game.

-- The Celtics give up 23.1 assists per game, second-ranked in the NBA.
+- The Celtics give up 23.1 assists per game, second-ranked in the league.

-- Conceding 11.6 made 3-pointers per game, the Celtics are the fifth-ranked squad in the league.
+- The Celtics allow 11.6 made 3-pointers per game, fifth-ranked in the league.

 Joel Embiid vs. the Celtics